SayanSomya/EDA-on-Covid-19/README.md

 Data Visualization is the first step towards getting an insight into a large data set in every data science project.
 Once the data has been acquired and preprocessed (cleaned and de-duplicated) we start with the next step of Data Science's **Exploratory Data Analysis** which kicks off with data visualisation.
 The aim here is to extract useful insights and patterns from the raw data.

-I have used Python and its few powerful libraries to achieve the task.
+I have used Python and its few powerful libraries to achieve the task such as:
+* Pandas
+* NumPy
+* matplotlib.pyplot
+* seaborn
+* plotly.express

 ## Preprocessing the data